So help me God

-"So help me God" is a phrase often used to give an oath, and most commonly optional as part of an oath of office.
-It is also used in some jurisdictions as a form of oath for other forms of public duty, such as an appearance in court, service as a juror, etc.
+So help me God is a phrase often used to give an oath, sometimes optionally as part of an oath of office.
+It is used in some jurisdictions as an oath for performing a public duty, such as an appearance in court.
+The phrase implies greater care than usual in the truthfulness of one's testimony or in the performance of one's duty.

-The essence of the phrase is to emphasize that one means what one is saying or has said.
-It therefore implies greater care than usual in the act of the performance of one's duty, such as in testimony to the facts of the matter in a court of law.
-It also implies a greater degree of seriousness and obligation than is usually assigned to common conversation.
+Notably, the word help in so help me God is in the subjunctive mood.

 Australia

-In Australia the Oath of Allegiance is available in two forms, only one of which contains the phrase "So help me God!"
+In Australia, the Oath of Allegiance is available in two forms, one of which contains the phrase "So help me God!"

 Canada

 In Canada, the Oath of Office, Oath of Allegiance, and Oath of Members of the Privy Council may be sworn, and end in "So help me God."
 They may also be solemnly affirmed, and in such case the phrase is omitted.

 Fiji

 The Constitution of Fiji, Chapter 17 requires this phrase for the oath of allegiance, and before service to the republic from the President's office or Vice-President's office, a ministerial position, or a judicial position.